mayurankv/Obsidian-Code-Styler/README.md

   - Requires Obsidian to parse postMarkdown changes following the codeblock language (see this [issue](https://forum.obsidian.md/t/postprocessor-does-not-process-changes-after-codeblock-language/61010) and this [issue](https://forum.obsidian.md/t/pass-parameters-to-codeblock/37990)).
 - `run-*` codeblocks from the [Execute Code Plugin](https://github.com/twibiral/obsidian-execute-code) in editing mode do not get changed
   - Requires the correct context source path to be returned.
 See this [pull request](https://github.com/twibiral/obsidian-execute-code/pull/272).
+- Parsing of line number margin width is not precise.
+  - Due to delay in reading accurate information from DOM in codemirror, the current implementation is the most efficient approach.
+See [here](https://discuss.codemirror.net/t/updates-not-synchronised-with-requestmeasure-and-viewplugin/4720/2).

 ## How to install the plugin